 DIY Painting Guide For Beginners

-It has a lot of discussion about painting, colors, the right tools to use, the best season and so on.
+It has a lot of discussion about painting, colours, the right tools to use, the best season, and so on.
 However, nothing can be handier than a painting guide that lists everything down in the simplest possible manner.
 DIY enthusiasts often complain about not the lack of information available to them.
-With different painting suggestions pouring in from left, right and center – it can be easier.
+With different painting suggestions pouring in from left, right, and center – it can be easier.
 Here are some tips, when you take a painting project to do it all by yourself.

 Before You Begin: Preparation Work for Painting

 - Begin with patching any holes or dents.
 Be sure that every wet material you have used has been dried totally.

 - Also, be sure any cracked paint is scraped away and sand the area smooth.

 - You may have some walls that are dirty and you don’t like to be painting on a dusty surface.
 Of course, we are talking about bathroom or kitchen walls.
 So before painting, we have to take a cloth and start cleaning.

 - Caulk will help fill gaps between walls and trim.
 For any wood-related issues, you have to use wood filler & wait for it to dry.